 Frequently Asked Questions

-Why is Azure SSO not working?
 Azure SSO can fail for a variety of reasons, including misconfigured reply URLs, expired SAML certificates, Conditional Access policies blocking sign-in, or device join issues in hybrid environments.
 The best first step is to check the Azure AD Sign-in logs for specific AADSTS error codes, which will point you toward the root cause.
+Use the Conditional Access What If tool to simulate the sign-in and identify which policy is causing the block.

-How do I troubleshoot Azure Single Sign-On?
 Start by reviewing the sign-in logs in the Azure portal, filtering by the affected user and application.
 Look for AADSTS error codes, then validate your Enterprise App configuration (SSO mode, reply URLs, certificates).
 Test the authentication flow via myapps.microsoft.com and check Conditional Access policies for any rules that may be blocking access.
+For SAML applications, capture the SAML response with a browser extension to verify assertion timestamps and claim values.

-What is Azure AD SSO?
 Azure AD Single Sign-On (SSO) is a feature of Microsoft Entra ID (formerly Azure Active Directory) that allows users to sign in once and access multiple cloud and SaaS applications without re-entering their credentials.
 It supports protocols like SAML, OAuth 2.0, and OpenID Connect, and can be extended to on-premises apps through hybrid configurations.

-How do I fix AADSTS error codes in Azure?
 AADSTS error codes are returned by Azure AD when authentication fails.
-Each code maps to a specific issue—for example, AADSTS50107 means MFA is missing, AADSTS700016 means the app or client ID was not found, and AADSTS50105 means the user is blocked by Conditional Access.
-Look up the specific code in Microsoft’s documentation, then address the underlying configuration or policy issue.
+Each code maps to a specific issue—for example, AADSTS50107 means MFA is missing, AADSTS700016 means the app or client ID was not found, and AADSTS50105 means the user is not assigned to the application.
+Look up the specific code in Microsoft’s error code reference, then address the underlying configuration or policy issue.

 Need Help Managing Azure Identity?